 Keema curry is a traditional, spiced curry that blends flavours of cumin, cassia, cardamom and coriander to create a dish full of flavour and aroma.
-Often served with pitta breads or with pilau rice, which is really easy to make yourself.
+Often served with pitta breads, pilau rice or homemade bombay potatoes, which are easy to make yourself.

 For a complete one pot recipe, add vegetables such as onions and tomatoes.